What Is Each-Way Betting? (EW)

 Each-Way Bets in Football

-Each-way bets in football are usually for the outright market.
+Each-way bets on football betting sites are usually for the outright market.
 While you can pick an outright winner, you can also place an extra bet that that winner will place at least third or fourth.

 Each-Way Bets in Golf